Johanna Rosaly: Recent years

 In 2010, she made her debut on the New York stage, in Sabina y Lucrecia.
 Rosaly and New York-based actress Eva Cristina Vásquez starred in this play by Alberto Adellach, " a tale of two very different mentally ill women who escape an asylum."

-Presently, she hosts ¿Y cómo fué?
-(And How Was It?), and Cultura Viva, (Alive Culture), alongside Puerto Rican actress Cordelia Gonzalez.
-She is also the lead researcher, scriptwriter and narrator of the program, and is credited with its conception.

 Rosaly played "Mrs. Warren" in the San Juan revival of La profesión de la Sra.
 Warren, as part of the International Festival of the Puerto Rican Culture Institute.

 Personal life

 On January 11, 2008, Rosaly married José Manuel Saldaña, the former president of the University of Puerto Rico.
 The couple announced their separation in June 2011.

-During the 2018 California wildfires, Rosaly was at the residence of her son, film director José Gilberto Molinari, and her daughter in law as well as her two-month old grandchild in Aguora Hills.
+During the 2018 California wildfires, Rosaly was at the residence of her son, film director José Gilberto Molinari, and her daughter in law as well as her two-month old grandchild in Agoura Hills.
 She escaped the Woolsey Fire with her family by taking refuge in a hotel.
 Molinari's house only suffered minor damages.
 A day later, close to the hotel the Rocky Fire started, however, it was soon controlled and the family did not have to flee for a second time.